Causal Modelling of Cryptocurrency Price Movements Using Discretisation-Aware Bayesian Networks: Related literature

-The correlational relationships among cryptocurrencies are the subject of several studies.
-The cross-correlations among 119 cryptocurrencies are studied in \citep{stosic2018collective}.
-They find that the cross-correlation matrix shows a non-trivial hierarchical grouping of cryptocurrencies that is not supported by partial correlations.
-Their results also certify that the cryptocurrency market behaves differently from other financial markets.
-In addition, \citet{shi2020correlations} apply the multivariate factor stochastic volatility model with the Bayesian estimation procedure to examine the dynamic correlations among six cryptocurrencies.
-Similar to \citet{stosic2018collective}, they find smaller groups of cryptocurrencies having similar price volatility.
-Furthermore, \citet{bouri2021return} study market integration of 12 cryptocurrencies using the dynamic equicorrelation model.
-They also conclude that trading volume and external uncertainties are two main determinants of market integration, and the connectedness among cryptocurrencies is time-varying.
+Several studies have examined correlations among cryptocurrencies.
+Stosic et al.~\cite{stosic2018collective} analyse cross-correlations among 119 cryptocurrencies, revealing a complex hierarchical structure that is not apparent when considering only partial correlations.
+In a similar study, Shi et al.~\cite{shi2020correlations} use a multivariate factor stochastic volatility model and observe smaller groups with similar price volatility among six cryptocurrencies.
+Bouri et al.~\cite{bouri2021return} study the market integration of 12 cryptocurrencies using a dynamic equicorrelation model.
+They conclude that trading volume and external uncertainties drive market integration, which varies over time.

-The desire to establish a correlational relationship between cryptocurrencies and traditional financial assets leads the researchers to further investigate the price movements in both entities.
-At least from a portfolio management perspective, the correlation coefficient is an important metric in the construction of an efficient portfolio.
-The conditional correlation between cryptocurrencies, gold, and stock and bond indices is studied using a generalised dynamic conditional correlation model in a study by \citet{aslanidis2019analysis}.
-The results support the earlier conclusion that there is not a considerable correlation between cryptocurrencies and traditional financial assets.
-In addition, the correlation between cryptocurrencies themselves is positive and time-varying.
-In another study, \citet{giudici2021crypto} show that Bitcoin prices are not influenced by traditional financial assets.
-Furthermore, different cryptocurrencies are affected differently by the changes in the global stock markets and gold as investigated in \citep{malladi2021time}.
-They find that Bitcoin returns are independent of the stock market returns, but they are related to the returns of Ripple.
+Because correlation is important for portfolio optimisation, researchers have explored relationships between cryptocurrencies and traditional financial assets to better understand their price movements.
+Aslanidis et al.~\cite{aslanidis2019analysis} use a generalised dynamic conditional correlation model to examine relationships between cryptocurrencies, gold, and stock and bond indices, concluding that cryptocurrencies show limited correlation with traditional assets but positive, time-varying correlations among themselves.
+Similarly, Giudici et al.~\cite{giudici2021crypto} find Bitcoin price is not affected by traditional financial assets, while Malladi et al.~\cite{malladi2021time} demonstrate that different cryptocurrencies react differently to changes in global stock markets and gold.
+Specifically, they observe that Bitcoin returns are independent of stock market returns but linked to Ripple's return.